sim-daas/SOFTDEV-PROJECT/README.md

 PLEASE ADD IDEAS AND SUGGESTIONS IF YOU HAVE ANY

-# SOFTDEV-PROJECT
+### IIIT NR STUDENT HUB WEBSITE ####

+## IDEAS TO BE INCORPORATED

+1. movie recomendation system
+2. mess food menu and review system

-## IDEAS
+## IDEAS FOR THE FUTURE

 1. fitness tracker app
-2. movie recomendation system
-3. mess food menu and review system
-4. small ai apps
+2. small ai apps

 ### Project Overview: Web Application with different apps/features

 **Description:**
-A basic web application featuring an HTML/CSS frontend and a FastAPI backend, designed to offer various AI tasks through API requests.
+A basic web application featuring an HTML/CSS/JS/REACT frontend and a FastAPI backend, designed to offer various AI tasks through API requests.

 **Key Features:**
 - **AI Tasks:**